project-koku/koku-metrics-operator/docs/local-development.md

 ## Running the operator locally

-1. Log into your OCP cluster from a terminal, create an `openshift-cost` namespace, and switch to the new namespace:
+1. Log into your OCP cluster from a terminal, create an `koku-metrics-operator` namespace, and switch to the new namespace:

     ```
     $ oc login --token=<token> --server=<server>
-    $ oc create namespace openshift-cost
+    $ oc create namespace koku-metrics-operator
-    $ oc project openshift-cost
+    $ oc project koku-metrics-operator
     ```

 2. Build the manager binary: